japila-books/apache-spark-internals/docs/storage/ShuffleBlockFetcherIterator.md

-= ShuffleBlockFetcherIterator
+# ShuffleBlockFetcherIterator

-*ShuffleBlockFetcherIterator* is a Scala http://www.scala-lang.org/api/current/scala/collection/Iterator.html[Iterator] that fetches shuffle blocks (aka _shuffle map outputs_) from block managers.
+`ShuffleBlockFetcherIterator` is a Scala http://www.scala-lang.org/api/current/scala/collection/Iterator.html[Iterator] that fetches shuffle blocks (aka _shuffle map outputs_) from block managers.

 ShuffleBlockFetcherIterator is <<creating-instance, created>> exclusively when `BlockStoreShuffleReader` is requested to shuffle:BlockStoreShuffleReader.md#read[read combined key-value records for a reduce task].